pudly/schmopera-hugo/content/articles/things-we-didn-t-ask-for-winterreise-at-21c.md

 </figure>

 Fast-forward to Sly collecting four musicians who would become Le Chimera Project, and two weeks of development at Domaine Forget in Québec, and _Winterreise 2020_ is born.
 Essentially, it's a new arrangement of the score for these unlikely instruments; left intact are Müller's poetry and most of Schubert's vocal writing.
-Added are Rallo's staging and design by Doey Lüthi, which echo the new music's deconstruction of an existing work.
+Added are Rallo's staging and design by Doey Lüthi, which visually echo the musical deconstruction of Schubert.

 Yet the whole thing seemed to answer a question that was entirely nonsensical.
 Asking, "How would this sound to people who had never heard it before?" feels a bit akin to asking, "When was Austria yellow?"
 If you'll excuse my unimaginative harumphing for a moment: the piece exists with all the tools needed for an outsider.
 Words, sheet music; that's the essence of it, no matter who you ask.
 What _Winterreise 2020_ does, in the guise of "paring everything down to essentials," is just as stylistically suggestive as the recordings by Dietrich Fischer-Dieskau.